woocommerce/woocommerce-rest-api-docs/source/includes/wp-api-v2/_index.md

           ],
           "args": {
             "name": {
-              "required": true
+              "required": true,
+              "description": "Name for the resource.",
+              "type": "string"
             },
             "slug": {
               "required": false,
-              "description": "An alphanumeric identifier for the resource unique to its type."
+              "description": "An alphanumeric identifier for the resource unique to its type.", "type": "string"
             },
-            "parent": {
-              "required": false,
-              "description": "The id for the parent of the resource."
-            },
             "description": {
               "required": false,
-              "description": "HTML description of the resource."
+              "description": "HTML description of the resource.",
+              "type": "string"
             }
           }
         }